 If you can bear to tear yourself away from Galle it should take you 2 hours or so to get to Bandaranaike International Airport.
 And that concludes your 1 week in Sri Lanka!

-I hope you found this 1 week Sri Lanka itinerary helpful!
-Feel free to share this article with friends and family or pin it for later.
+I hope you found this 1 week in Sri Lanka itinerary helpful!
+Feel free to share this article with friends and family.

-Ready to plan your epic visit to Sri Lanka?
-Click here for even more Sri Lanka travel guides and tips!
+- Want to do even more reading?
+Click here for all of my best Sri Lanka travel guides and tips!

 This article contains affiliate links.
 If you choose to book using these links, I will earn a small commission at no extra cost to you.
 Thank you for supporting my website by using these links, I only recommend products or services that I have personally used & hotels I have stayed at and loved.